milderz/didactic-carnival/Javascript Fundamentals/Part 1/valuesAndVariables.md

 let is block-scoped and can be updated but not re-declared within the same scope. const is block-scoped and cannot be updated or re-declared; it must be initialized at the time of declaration.

+if you dont declare a vriable, it will create a property in the global object myName = "Milder", this is a bad practice

 Data types

 Every value is either an object or primitive, a value is a primitive when is not an object.